 Seeded, sourdough, crunchy, and chewy: Philly’s bagels will have you saying New York who?

 Fishtown’s Philly Style Bagels was an immediate hit when it opened in 2016, so much so that a second location is now open in Old City.
 The bagels, perfectly firm on the outside and soft inside, are boiled in beer from nearby Yards Brewing Company — can’t get much more Philly than that.
-Go early: The shops regularly sell out before closing time.
+Go early or preorder.
+The shops can sell out.

 One of the oldest Jewish bakeries in the city, Kaplan’s New Model serves up perfectly chewy kosher bagels in a variety of flavors, including French toast, whole wheat, and blueberry.
 If you’re in South Philly and don’t feel like heading north, fear not: Kaplan’s bagels are available at Biederman’s Specialty Foods, where you can get a variety of smoked fishes to put on top.

 Brothers Brett and Kyle Frankel are baking crusty New York-style bagels at their West Philly shop.
 Get a baker’s dozen and a container of schmear to go, or try one of the sandwiches, like a classic bacon, egg, and cheese or a deli combo of pastrami-smoked salmon, scallion cream cheese, and cucumbers.

 The bubbly and golden photogenic bagels at Kettle Black taste just as good as they look.
 Vegan diners will be especially happy here: Toppings include dairy-free spreads.
 Walkups only.
 But get there early — Kettle Black sells out.